phasmatic3d/saw/src/data/ABOUT.md

 ## Overview
 <br>

-The glTF Sample Asset web site provides a curated collection of glTF models that illustrate one or more features or capabilities of glTF.
-Each asset is previewed using the Khronos [glTF-Sample-Renderer](https://github.com/KhronosGroup/glTF-Sample-Renderer) using [WebGL 2.0](https://www.khronos.org/webgl/).
+This SampleAssets website contains high quality examples of glTF content.
+In particular there is a collection of "Showcase" assets that illustrate how many of the glTF extensions can be used to improve the visual quality of the models.
+Many of the extensions implement physically based rendering (PBR) techniques which, if implemented correctly in a web browser, ensures visual interoperability (i.e. they look the same) an important feature in particular for 3D commerce where a customer wants the object to look "correct".
+The SampleAssets website provides a set of convenient content filters to enable you to locate assets of interest.
+Each asset is previewed using the Khronos [glTF-Sample-Renderer](https://github.com/KhronosGroup/glTF-Sample-Renderer), leveraging [WebGL 2.0](https://www.khronos.org/webgl/) for real-time rendering.
 <br>
 <br>